Yandex Cloud

 --security-group-ids <list_of_security_group_IDs>

-2. Change the value of the security_group_ids parameter in the cluster description:
+2. Edit the security_group_ids value in the cluster description:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {